Why are atoms called elements?

 Whereas an element is a substance that is made entirely from one type of atom Atoms themselves can be ‘broken down’ into smaller sub-atomic particles (protons, neutrons and electrons) – the amounts of these (particularly the number of protons) define each element.

-READ: How do you describe a good beer?
+READ: How do you stay happy in a loveless marriage?

 What are atoms and molecules?